halooly/CraftingSystem/Blacksmithing/Features & Properties.md

 Positive:
 Living Armor
 +1 AC
++Spell Save DC
 +1 Initiative
 Resistance (only Physical)
-Stealthy (no disadvantage on stealth roles)
 +a saving throw
 padding (less -x physical)
-Spell Save DC
-considered proficient when wearing this armor sturdy (adv against being grappled/shoved)
+sturdy (adv against being grappled/shoved) considered proficient when wearing this armor
+Stealthy (no disadvantage on stealth roles)
+**note to helal - i have no idea how to began numbering these keep one thing we already have an ac problem**
 Negative:
-Living Armor
+clunky (disadvantage on stealth roles) shoddy (take +x physical damage)
 -1 AC
 -1 Initiative
-clunky (disadvantage on stealth roles) shoddy (take +x physical damage) awkward (disadvantage on ability checks while wearing the armor) Vulnerability to a damage type
+awkward (disadvantage on ability checks while wearing the armor) Vulnerability to a damage type
+Living Armor